hjacobs/kube-web-view/docs/setup.rst

 * start ``kubectl proxy --port=8001`` in a sidecar container
 * run the kube-web-view container with the ``--clusters=http://localhost:8001`` argument

+You can use ``--cluster-auth-token-path`` to dynamically refresh the Bearer access token in the background.
+This is useful if you need to rotate the token regularly (e.g. every hour).
+Either run a sidecar process with a shared volume (e.g. "emptyDir") to write/refresh the token or mount a Kubernetes secret into kube-web-view's container at the given path.

 .. _access-control: